 Indole also acts on cells in the intestinal tract to send out molecular signals that dampen inflammation.
 Once again, this highlights the importance of maintaining a healthy intestinal tract with probiotics, fermented foods, and cruciferous vegetables.

-The alternative to consuming cruciferous vegetables is taking indole-3-carbinol supplements.
-Unless you already have been diagnosed with NAFLD, I would recommend eating cruciferous vegetables instead of supplementing.
-If you already have NAFLD, then add the supplement along with the vegetables to your diet.
+Both DIM and I3C can be taken as supplements.
+But I would recommend eating cruciferous vegetables instead of supplementing.
+(If you have NAFLD, then add the supplement along with the vegetables to your diet.)

 In a lifetime of studying natural therapies, there seems to be a common thread when it comes to food, herb, and plant remedies.
 Scientists like to isolate specific compounds in these things to understand how they work on a molecular basis.
 Then these isolates are either sold as supplements, or duplicated synthetically and sold as drugs.

-If you want to stay ahead of the research, instead of waiting for the next discovery to be isolated and sold as a new miracle drug, start including these miraculous vegetables in your diet now.
-You’ll be way ahead of the majority of the population when it comes to improving your skin, joints, and hair, as well as preventing and/or treating liver disease and cancer.
+Instead of waiting for the next discovery to be isolated and sold as a new miracle drug, start including these miraculous vegetables in your diet now.
+You’ll be way ahead of the majority of the population when it comes to improving your health and preventing disease.